Azure-Samples/azure-ml-federated-learning/experimental/nvflare_component/README.md

     git checkout -t 2.2
     ```

-5. Check the file `nvflare_job.yaml` and modify the path to the sample
+5. Check the file `nvflare_job.yaml` and modify the path to the sample app/ folder according to your local clone path.

     ```bash
     az ml job create --file ./nvflare_job.yaml